GET STARTED IN MOTORSPORT

 How do I find out more?

-The first step is to contact the Motor Sports Association (MSA) for further information.
-They are the governing body for motorsport in the UK and run a scheme called Go Motorsport which will tell you all you need to know about getting involved.
-The second step is to join a club like the BWRDC or your local MSA registered club which you can find on the Go Motorsport website.
+The first step is to contact Motorsport UK (MS UK) for further information.
+They are the governing body for motorsport in the UK and will tell you all you need to know about getting involved.
+The second step is to join a club like the BWRDC or your local MS UK registered club.
 There are lots of benefits from joining a club, including regular meetings where you will get to know other competitors, marshals and officials.
 Most clubs publish a magazine to keep you up to date with events and news and have their own club awards which are normally presented at their annual dinner and dance.
 You will find that you build up a network of friends you can call on to help with any motor racing problem you may have!
-To get in touch with the BWRDC section secretary for help and advice specific to your chosen discipline, see the Contact page on this website.
+You can also get in touch with the BWRDC for advice specific by using the contact form below.

 Get your Licence

-To compete in the vast majority of motorsport events, you need a competition licence.
-You can purchase these from the MSA but you may have to take some driving proficiency tests - for example you need an ARDS test for a race licence or a BARS test for a rally licence.
+To compete in all motorsport events, you need a competition licence.
+You can purchase these from MS UK but you may have to take some driving proficiency tests - for example you need an ARDS test for a race licence or a BARS test for a rally licence.
 The ARDS and BARS tests are available at good race and rally schools who will teach you everything you need to know and usually hire a car to you if you don't have one yet.
-Details of these schools are available on the MSA website.
+Details of these schools are available on the MS UK website.

 Costs to consider:

-A HANS (Head and Neck Support) device may also be required for certain classes/disciplines or if you are planning to do international events.
+A HANS (Head and Neck Support) device may also be required for certain classes/disciplines.
 Remember you will also have to pay entry fees for any championships and events you would like to enter - these vary depending on the event - check the regulations for details.
 Don't forget travel costs to and from the venues as well as tyres and fuel!!

 A Beginners Guide to Karting